 Day 11.
 Full day birding Lamington National Park Situated in the heart of Lamington National Park, O'Reilly's Rainforest Retreat is well-known for its rainforest location, diverse wildlife, and interesting history.
 Using the lodge as our base we spend the full day exploring the verdant network of subtropical rainforest trails in search of several spectacular birds unique to the area.
 Albert's Lyrebird, Australian Logrunner, and Noisy Pitta inhabit the forest understory, while birds in the mid-story and canopy include Paradise Riflebird, Topknot Pigeon, Black-faced Monarch, and Green Catbird.
 We will make a concerted effort to see all of these species during our stay as well as leaving time to enjoy the site's good variety of mammals, a good number of which only come out at night.
 Overnight: Lamington National Park Day 12.
-Transfer from Brisbane to Cairns, birding the Cairns Esplanade We will have a pre-breakfast birding walk into the forest near our accommodation once again, where we will keep searching for new and interesting species, maybe finding a cryptically plumaged Russet-tailed Thrush or the gorgeous and rather cute Rose Robin.
+Transfer from Brisbane to Cairns, birding the Cairns Esplanade We will have a pre-breakfast birding walk into the forest near our accommodation once again, where we will keep searching for new and interesting species, maybe finding a cryptically plumaged Bassian and Russet-tailed Thrushes or the gorgeous and rather cute Rose Robin.
 After another sumptuous O'Reilly's breakfast, we drive off the mountain and head back toward the city in time to make our flight farther north on our tour of the Australian east coast.
 When we arrive in Cairns, depending on the tide time, we might make the short jaunt from our hotel to the Cairns Esplanade to enjoy its variety of shorebirds, from the hulking Far Eastern Curlew to the dainty Terek Sandpiper.
-We may also check a short stretch of mangrove forest nearby for Mangrove Robin and Varied Honeyeater, localized habitat specialists.
 We are sure to see plenty of Torresian Imperial Pigeons, Australasian Figbirds, and Metallic Starlings flying around near our accommodation.
-Overnight: Cairns Day 13.
-Great Barrier Reef trip and travel to Kuranda The Great Barrier Reef is an ecosystem of many superlatives that no words can do justice.
-After an early breakfast we board a boat that will take us out to experience this incredible reef system.
-Our first stop is Michaelmas Cay, a tiny islet that hosts an impressive number of nesting seabirds.
-Sooty Tern, Brown Noddy, and Greater Crested Tern dominate, but Lesser Crested Tern, Black Noddy, and Black-naped Tern are also possible.
-Brown Booby can be seen perched on man-made structures, while marauding Great and Lesser Frigatebirds often soar overhead.
-We will spend some time here enjoying the spectacle.
-Weather and sea conditions permitting, we should be able to land on the cay to get close-up views of these seabirds.
-There is also the likelihood of snorkeling here, but for this part of our reef trip the focus is really on the birds, though we will also keep our eyes peeled for dolphins and sea turtles.
+Overnight: Cairns